jjmchew/jjmchew.github.io/TS240/01-initialNotes.md

 - `undefined` : an uninitialized variable
 - e.g., `number[]` (array) OR `Array<number>` (equivalent)
 - `any` (indicates no type-checking)
+- `unknown`
+- `object` : used for non-primitives
+    - typically not that useful (provides no info on properties available in an object)
+    - a custom-defined index signature is better for objects with properties (properties can be logged)
+      - to do anything with properties, need to narrow type first
+    ```typescript
+    interface CustomObject {
+      [key: string]: unknown;
+    }
+    ```
 - `void` : a type that represents the absence of a value; typically used as return type for functions that don't return a value
 - e.g., `let nyName: string = 'Alice';`
 - e.g., `function getNum(): number {}`  (indicates `getNum` returns a number)